 Fortunately, companies have a growing set of tools available to provide real-time tracking and updates so customers can always get a recent snapshot of their package’s location.

-Real-time tracking allows businesses to keep close tabs on every package and to share those insights with customers.
-It also allows customers to keep a close eye on where their package is heading and how long to anticipate its arrival.
-Here is a little more on the logistics that make real-time tracking possible:
+Real-time tracking allows businesses to keep close tabs on every package, and to share those insights with customers.
+It also lets customers keep a close eye on where their package is heading while anticipating the time until its arrival.
+Several key logistical elements must all come together to make real-time tracking possible:

 - When a shipping label is created, a tracking link is shared with the customer.
 Through this link, they can follow their package’s journey from the point of origin to their front door, one stop at a time.